softilium/elorm/readme.md

 We use standard json schema validation defined here: https://github.com/softilium/elorm-gen/blob/master/elorm.schema.json

-Each entity consist of fields and indexes.
+Each entity consists of fields and indexes.

-Also you can define fragment: set of fields and indexes to reuse between entities.
-Later you can define event handler routenes for fragment as for entity type.
+Also, you can define fragments: sets of fields and indexes to reuse between entities.
+Later you can define event handler routines for fragments as for entity types.

 <details>
 <summary>sample.schema.json (fragment)</summary>